- Post Doc – Rice University, Department of Sociology

 - International Migration

-Dr. Altman is an Assistant Professor at the University of Missouri with appointments in the Department of Health Sciences and the Truman School of Public Affairs.
+Dr. Altman is an Associate Professor at the University of Missouri with appointments in the Department of Health Sciences and the Truman School of Government and Public Affairs.
 As a social demographer her work broadly focuses on population health and immigrant well-being.
-She has done research on topics such as obesity, weight perceptions, and self-assessed health.
-Her current research examines the role of legal status on the health and well-being of unauthorized immigrants.
+Her current research examines the role of legal status and policies on the health and well-being of immigrants and their children.

 - University of Missouri Richard Wallace Faculty Incentive Grant (2019-2020)